 Today I’m really excited to share our Project of the Day from Bead&Button magazine.
 They have some of the most amazing bead weaving projects and this one is no exception!
-Follow along with this tutorial to make a gorgeous tila bead bracelet designed by Jane Danley Cruz!
+Follow along with this DIY bracelet tutorial to make a gorgeous Tila Bead Bracelet designed by Jane Danley Cruz!

 Tila Temptation Bracelet Tutorial